Count Lines of Text

 Transcriptionists often ask "How do I get an accurate count of lines in my document that actually contain text?"

 Have a look at the two samples of text below.
-They both look the same and they both appear to have 4 lines of text.
-However, a line count report using Tools>Word Count with the first example selected would result in 5 counted lines.
-A frustrating and inaccurate count for the transcriptionists.
-A line count of the second example would result in 4.
+They both look the same and they both appear to have 6 lines of text.

-1. The macro first eliminates empty lines created by undisciplined use of the enter key.
+1. The first macro provides an accurate count of empty lines by first eliminating any lines created by undisciplined use of the enter key.
 It then performs and reports a line count.
 Finally empty lines are restored in the document.

 Sub CountLinesOfText()